nmotamayor/dat250-jpa-tutorial/dat250-expass4.md

     Pincode: Stores PIN code information for credit cards.
     Person, Job, Family: Created for the relationship management between people and their jobs.

-Here’s a screenshot showing the inspected tables in the H2 console:

-(Screenshot Placeholder - Add the actual screenshot of your H2 console displaying the tables and structure.)
 Pending Issues With This Assignment

 At the time of completion, all major issues with this assignment have been resolved.
 The test cases pass successfully, the entities are properly mapped, and the database tables are correctly generated and populated.
 There are no pending issues or unsolved problems at this stage.